txtatech/forthttp/README.md

 5. **Game Development**: Given the interactivity of the QR code system and the ability to remotely execute JavaScript, one could use the software as a basis for developing unique, networked games.

-**About the Reverse Rust Kernel with a Forth OS:**
+**About the Reverse Rust Kernel with a Forth-based OS:**

 The project as it stands can serve as a launchpad for developing a 'reverse' Rust kernel that interfaces with a Forth-based OS.
 This would involve extending the current functionality of the Rust layer to handle more system-level operations, such as memory management and hardware interfacing.
-The Forth OS, meanwhile, could be built on top of this reverse Rust kernel, providing a low-level, highly efficient platform for executing Forth code.
+The Forth-based OS, meanwhile, could be built on top of this reverse Rust kernel, providing a low-level, highly efficient platform for executing Forth code.

 This opens up several opportunities: